dformoso/sklearn-classification/README.md

 - Feature Selection
 - Feature Encoding
 - Feature Ranking
-- Machine Learning Training and Random Search of Hyperparameters over:
+- Machine Learning Training
-  - KNN
-  - Logistic Regression
-  - Random Forest
+- Random Search
-  - Naive Bayes
-  - Stochastic Gradient Decent
-  - Linear SVC
+- Accuracy, Precision, Recall, and f1 calculations
-  - Decision Tree
+- ROC Curve
-  - Gradient Boosted Trees

 ## Setup
 This Notepad has been designed to be run on top of the Jupyter Tensorflow Docker instance found in the link below: